 Traditional topical treatment of palm and sole psoriasis includes tar, salicylic acid and corticosteroids.
 Combinations of these three agents may work better than using each individually.
-Moisturizers, mild soaps and soap substitutes also are often used.
+Moisturizers, mild soaps and soap substitutes also can help.

-Calcipotriene can also be effective to treat psoriasis on hands and feet.
+Calcipotriene can also effectively treat psoriasis on hands and feet.
 Wear cotton gloves so the medicine doesn't get on sensitive skin sites, such as the face or skin folds.
 A regimen alternating calcipotriene and potent topical corticosteroids may be helpful.

 If topical medications do not work, your doctor may recommend methotrexate, cyclosporine or Soriatane (acitretin).
 Methotrexate can clear many cases of palm and sole psoriasis within four to six weeks.